Field-mediated locomotor dynamics on highly deformable surfaces: Minimal model for vehicle dynamics

 The model as described by Eqs.~(\ref{eq:reformulate1}) and (\ref{eq:reformulate2}) yields good agreement with experiments over a range of $v=0.20-0.32$ m/s.
 The essential ingredient of the model is that the differential mechanism ensures torque balance on both wheels.
-In addition, the rolling friction on the caster is negligible compared to other contact forces (see Fig.~\ref{fig:precession}b for force diagram).
+In addition, the rolling friction on the caster is negligible compared to other contact forces (see Fig.~\ref{fig:vehicleMech}a for force diagram).
 The model indicates $k=a/\sin{\theta}$ should be the same for any $\theta$ for a balanced vehicle.
-The experimentally measured result shows a slight dependence on heading angle $\theta$ (Fig.~\ref{fig:vehicleMech}c) that can be understood as weight imbalance, characterized by $\Delta B$.
+The experimentally measured result shows a slight dependence on heading angle $\theta$ (Fig.S1 in SI) that can be understood as weight imbalance, characterized by $\Delta B$.
 Introduction of this bias into the analysis returns a correction in the form of $a_{bias}/\sin{\theta}=k\cdot (\Delta B/L_c)\cot{\theta}$.
-It vanishes when $\theta=\pi/2$ or $\Delta B=0$ (perfectly balanced vehicle).\\
+It vanishes when $\theta=\pi/2$ or $\Delta B=0$ (perfectly balanced vehicle).
+Integration of this yields precession dynamics that quantitatively matches with the experiments for all different depressions (Fig. \ref{fig:precession}c,d).